jonboh/ulp-dactyl/README.md

 When you are done with the switch you can solder the diode on the back.
 The diodes 1N4148W SOD323 are quite small, I used the hot air gun again for these, although you have again to be quick and not over do it with the heat or you could detach the switch on the front.
+In my latest build I used the hot air gun just for the switch, the diode can be done with tweezers and a soldering iron.

 ## Trackball